WeirdMidas/weirdmidas/README.md

 - 🔭 What I'm working on: I am currently working on optimization projects for various devices, such as memory management optimization and others
 - 🌱 What I am seeking to learn: I'm currently learning about daemons and how Android manages memory
 - 👽 Who am I: I'm just a 1.71 meter tall young man, 21 years old, and I'm Brazilian, nothing more, nothing less
-- 👣 Where am I from: I'm Brazilian, I am poor and I spend most of my time optimizmultitaskincts
+- 👣 Where am I from: I'm Brazilian, I am poor and I spend most of my time optimizing my projects
-- 😄 Pronouns: he/him

 ### My career on github
 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=weirdmidas)](https://github.com/anuraghazra/github-readme-stats)